iExecBlockchainComputing/iexec-sdk/README.md

-iexec wallet create # create a new encrypted wallet iexec wallet create --unencrypted # create unencrypted wallet.json (not recommended) iexec wallet import <privateKey> # create an encrypted wallet from a privateKey iexec wallet getETH # ask ETH from faucets iexec wallet getRLC # ask RLC from faucets iexec wallet show [address] # optional address to show other people's wallet iexec wallet show --show-private-key # allow displaying wallet private key iexec wallet sendETH <amount> [unit] --to <address> # send ether amount (in ether or specified unit) to the specified eth address iexec wallet sendRLC <amount> [unit] --to <address>  # send RLC amount (in nRLC or specified unit) to the specified eth address iexec wallet sweep --to <address> # drain all ether and RLC, sending them to the specified eth address iexec wallet bridge-to-sidechain <amount> [unit] # send RLC amount (in nRLC or specified unit) from a mainchain to the bridged sidechain. iexec wallet bridge-to-mainchain <amount> [unit] # send RLC amount (in nRLC or specified unit) from a sidechain to the bridged mainchain.
+iexec wallet create # create a new encrypted wallet iexec wallet create --unencrypted # create unencrypted wallet.json (not recommended) iexec wallet import <privateKey> # create an encrypted wallet from a privateKey iexec wallet get-ETH # ask ETH from faucets iexec wallet get-RLC # ask RLC from faucets iexec wallet show [address] # optional address to show other people's wallet iexec wallet show --show-private-key # allow displaying wallet private key iexec wallet send-ether <amount> [unit] --to <address> # send ether amount (in ether or specified unit) to the specified eth address iexec wallet send-RLC <amount> [unit] --to <address>  # send RLC amount (in RLC or specified unit) to the specified eth address iexec wallet sweep --to <address> # drain all ether and RLC, sending them to the specified eth address iexec wallet bridge-to-sidechain <amount> [unit] # send RLC amount (in nRLC or specified unit) from a mainchain to the bridged sidechain. iexec wallet bridge-to-mainchain <amount> [unit] # send RLC amount (in nRLC or specified unit) from a sidechain to the bridged mainchain.